myobie/nathanherald.com/content/posts/links/modular-office-unit/index.md

 title = "Modular Office Unit"
 date = "2023-01-04T13:56:35+01:00"
 externalUrl = "https://guglielmopoletti.com/modular-office-unit/"
-gessatoIcon = true
+angry = true
 +++

 **Update about this link post:**

 I originally found a link about this module office unit thing via [swiss-miss.com][], I thought it was super cool, and so I posted the same link here from my site.

-Well, a dude at gessato.com sent me a very ugly email, asking me to take this link down from my site.
+Well, a dude at gessato.com sent me a very ugly email, asking me to take this link down.
 It seems he thinks I am taking credit for building the module office unit, or writing the article about it, or something to that effect, as “a scam.”

 Here is what he wrote me: